What is AWS Greengrass?

 For more information about the features of AWS Greengrass, click here.

 ML Inference is a feature of AWS Greengrass that makes it easy to perform machine learning inference locally on Greengrass devices using models that are built and trained in the cloud.
-To sign up for the preview of ML Inference, click here.
+To learn more about Greengrass ML Inference, click here.

 How do I get started using Greengrass?